LilianaGallego/PlazoletaDeComidas/README.md

       In the database, the aforementioned roles are entered in the role table.
   </p >
    <p align="justify">
-      The implementation of this microservice begins with the creation of the user with the owner role.
+      The implementation of this microservice begins with the creation of the user with the owner role, employee.
    </p>

 </div>